BartMassey/git-demo/README.md

 It will disappear shortly.
 The project includes a "hello world" script in both Python and Bourne Shell.

-The Python script uses fancy stuff for its hello.
+The scripts use fancy stuff for their hellos.